 cover:false will give you all books without a cover series:true will give you all books that belong to a series comments:false will give you all books with an empty comment format:false will give you all books with no actual files (empty records)

 Yes/no custom columns are searchable.
 Searching for false, empty, or blank will find all books with undefined values in the column.
 Searching for true will find all books that do not have undefined values in the column.
 Searching for yes or checked will find all books with Yes in the column.
 Searching for no or unchecked will find all books with No in the column.
-Note that the words yes, no, blank, empty, checked and unchecked are translated; you must use the current language’s equivalent word.
-The words true and false and the special values _yes and _no are not translated.
+Note that the words yes, no, blank, empty, checked and unchecked are translated; you can use either the current language’s equivalent word or the English word.
+The words true and false and the special values _yes, _no, and _empty are not translated.

 Hierarchical items (e.g. A.B.C) use an extended syntax to match initial parts of the hierarchy.
 This is done by adding a period between the exact match indicator (=) and the text.
 For example, the query tags:=.A will find the tags A and A.B, but will not find the tags AA or AA.B.
 The query tags:=.A.B will find the tags A.B and A.B.C, but not the tag A.